-Foreign Object Damage is a problem that should be on everyone’s radar, whether on the runway or the machine shop floor.
-A great way to make FOD prevention a priority, and to assure that your employees are doing all that they can to prevent FOD, is to identify areas that are particularly sensitive to FOD incidents and enhance your processes to prevent FOD in these areas.
+Foreign Object Damage (FOD) is a problem that should be on everyone’s radar, whether on the runway or the machine shop floor.
+To prioritize FOD prevention and ensure your employees are taking all necessary precautions, identify areas particularly susceptible to FOD incidents and enhance corresponding processes.

 FOD Sensitive Areas